 Prominence refers to the popularity and identifiability of a business both online and off.
 The more well known an entity is, the more likely it is to be offered as a search result.
 Yellowstone National Park will get more ranking power than John’s Backyard Park regardless of John’s SEO prowess.

-Offline prominence is determined by the size of the company, and how well known it is.
-Online prominence for determining local rating comes from the national SEO factors of the site like page authority, backlinks, review count, social media and directory listings.
+Offline prominence is determined by the size of the company and how well-known it is.
+Online prominence for determining local ratings comes from the national SEO factors of the site, like page authority, backlinks, review count, social media, and directory listings.
 All things being equal, the site with better organic SEO will win in the category of prominence and receive a favorable search engine rank.

 It’s up at the top of the search results where more and more users are relying on the quick recommendation of the map to find phone numbers and driving directions to area businesses.

-Here are the top 5 things you can initiate today to get better scored by Google Local
+Here are the top 5 things you can do today to get better scored by Google local

 Verify your location.

 Google probably used search information to create a Google My Business profile for you.
 Make sure you set up profiles for multiple locations (if you have multiple addresses).
 Google creates a virtual fence around your business; at the heart of the fence is your physical address, so make sure you’ve verified it.
 Your business will be delivered as both a search and a map listing.

 Remember, Google is trying to respond to a search request with the most relevant data possible.
 Businesses with completed address, phone number, business hours, category, and product pictures or info are just easier to match up with consumer requests.

 Note: It’s important to keep the profile information up-to-date.
 Your profile is a representation of the business, so accuracy is a must.